trashbirdecology/luisdva.github.io/_posts/2017-08-15-awkward-spreadsheet-formats.md

 - † limited foster care available
 - ‡ phone may not be up to date

-This is not ‘analysis-ready’.
+This data is not ‘analysis-ready’.
 Notice the three main issues that need to get sorted:

 - The table has repeated columns.
 It appears that the table has been split in two (vertically) and the columns are stacked side-by-side in a sort of ‘wide’ format.
 We don’t really want duplicated variables because having duplicated column names is a very unnatural, complicated, and risky format for keeping data.